Move an object in 3D

-To reset the object to its initial position, go to the Properties panel, and under "Translation, rotation, and scale", set the translation X, Y, and Z values (the first row) to 0.
+To reset the object to its original position: Open the Properties panel, and under Translation, rotation, and scale, select Absolute and set the translation X, Y, and Z values (the first row) to 0.

-or global translation
+Local and global translation